typesense/typesense-website/docs-site/content/26.0/api/README.md

 1. Go to [https://cloud.typesense.org/clusters](https://cloud.typesense.org/clusters).
 2. Click on your cluster
 3. Click on "Cluster Configuration" on the left-side pane, and then click on "Modify"
+4. Select a new Typesense Server version in the dropdown
-4. Schedule a time for the upgrade.
+5. Schedule a time for the upgrade.

 ### Self Hosted